Clint-Hansen/daily-planner/README.md

 # Daily Planner

 ## Description
-This website was created to showcase my present and future work as I progress through my University of Utah coding bootcamp and career.
+A day planner that dynamically keeps track of past, present and future entries relative to the hour of the day.

 ## Built With